internetimagery/internetimagery.github.io/hotkeys/index.md

+---
-page_title: Hotkeys
+title: Hotkeys
--
-content:
+layout: page
+---

-#Custom Hotkeys I use
+# Custom Hotkeys I use

 Here are some custom hotkeys for easy reference